-The threat of extinction extends beyond our shores too.
-Habitat destruction is threatening Tassie Devils and Tigers alike with extinction.
+The nature crisis is global.
+Habitat destruction is threatening Tasmanian Devils and Sumatran tigers alike with extinction.
 The Great Barrier Reef is collapsing, so is the Amazon.

-That means supporting clear and measurable goals and targets, backed by domestic commitments to:
+That means championing clear and measurable goals and targets, backed by domestic commitments to:

 Header photo: Jean-Paul Ferrero/AUSCAPE

 I want ambitious goals for nature because I don’t want to be ashamed of our country and our disregard for extinction levels.
 Our precious Australian wildlife is dying out and there is not enough attention, funding or education around this issue.
 Do better than our previous government and show you care.
 We do not want the legacy of extinctions, particularly of our mammals, to continue!

 I don’t want to witness any more declines or extinctions of Australian wildlife, or the suffering of individuals during the process of decline.

 Please make sure that our presious wildlife and old growth forests are protected.
 All logging of old growth forests must be stopped to protect that habitats os wildlife as well as the forests and water resources.
 This is essential in order to stop the decline and loss of endangered species, such as the spotted quoll, sugar gliders and other native animals who have a right to exist and flourish.